Manaslu Circuit Trek Popular

 • Ground transportation

-• Accommodation (twin-sharing Rooms)
+• Accommodation (twin-sharing Room)

 • Daily meals (breakfast, lunch, and dinner and 3 cup tea during the trek)